soph-g/mini_projects/basic_kata/fizzbuzz.md

 ## Extension Options

-- Play FizzBuzz by passing a number and having all the numbers return from 1 to the given number, with the appropriate substitutions
+- Write a program that takes a number, and returns an array of the FizzBuzz sequence from 1 to the given number, with the appropriate substitutions.

 - Play FizzBuzz against a robot by taking it in turns to give the correct answer in the sequence from 1 upwards.
 Play ends when the player makes a mistake.

-- Test FizzBuzz skills by being given a random number, and having to say whether it would be equal to the number, Fizz, Buzz or FizzBuzz when playing a game of FizzBuzz.
+- Write a program that tests a player's FizzBuzz skills by giving a random number, the player would then guess it would be equal to the number, Fizz, Buzz or FizzBuzz when playing a game of FizzBuzz.
+Play ends when the player makes a mistake.